DevDrupal33/display_builder/docs/pattern-presets.md

 A pattern preset is a reusable arrangement of components, because:

-- "Pattern" is the design systems term for "an arrangement of components for a specific purpose" (not to be confused with "UI Patterns" module which was previously using "patterns" term for "components")
+- **Pattern** is the design systems term for "an arrangement of components for a specific purpose" (not to be confused with "UI Patterns" module which was previously using "patterns" term for "components")
-- "Preset" is what is actually happening under the hood: saving and reusing those arrangements
+- **Preset** is what is actually happening under the hood: saving and reusing those arrangements

 They must not be confused with UI components: